srandalls/bobzurunkl/README.md

 ====

 The name "bobzurunkl" is a phonetic spelling of the phrase "Bob's your uncle".
-Within the context of this library, the phrase which has a dual meaning:
+Within the context of this library, the phrase has a dual meaning:

   1)  From <https://en.wikipedia.org/wiki/Bob's_your_uncle>, 2020-09-24: